BlueBrain/sonata-extension/source/blueconfig.rst

          Deprecated: For NPoisson Stimuli, allows the user to specify a Synapse object type which is available to the simulator.
 The default is ExpSyn.
 Possible values are : ProbAMPANMDA_EMS, ProbGABAAB_EMS, and ExpSyn.

+    .. blueconfig_value:: Sigma
+        :type: float
+        :required: False
+        :unit: nA or uS
+        :description:
+         For AbsoluteShotNoise and OrnsteinUhlenbeck stimuli, the std dev of the current or conductance to inject.

+    .. blueconfig_value:: Reversal
+        :type: float
+        :required: False
+        :unit: mV
+        :description:
+         For Conductance mode stimuli, the reversal potential of the conductance injection.
+         Sets the holding voltage of the underlying SEClamp.

+    .. blueconfig_value:: Tau
+        :type: float
+        :required: False
+        :unit: ms
+        :description:
+         For OrnsteinUhlenbeck and RelativeOrnsteinUhlenbeck stimuli, the relaxation time constant of the Ornstein-Uhlenbeck process.

 .. blueconfig_section:: StimulusInject